Synergistic Enhancement of Requirement-to-Code Traceability: A Framework Combining Large Language Model based Data Augmentation and an Advanced Encoder: Experimental Setup

-CodeBERT is a pre-trained model based on the BERT architecture, designed specifically for understanding and generating tasks involving both programming languages and natural language.
-It is trained on a large-scale bimodal and unimodal dataset from GitHub, covering six programming languages: Python, Java, JavaScript, PHP, Ruby, and Go.
-CodeBERT can handle sequences of up to 512 tokens, capturing deep contextual information.
-Although CodeBERT was not originally trained on \texttt{C\#} datasets, its generalization capabilities~\cite{kaplan2020scaling} suggest that it can effectively handle \texttt{C\#} data, as confirmed by our experimental results.
+The encoder is the central component of our traceability model, tasked with transforming both natural language requirements and source code into meaningful semantic representations.
+To rigorously investigate how an encoder's characteristics influence performance, we selected two distinct BERT-based models for evaluation based on their differing language coverage and context window limitations.

-Jina is a multilingual embedding model capable of handling English and 30 widely used programming languages, including Java, JavaScript, and \texttt{C\#}.
-Based on a BERT architecture, Jina supports the symmetric bidirectional variant of ALiBi~\cite{press2021train}, allowing for a sequence length of up to 8192 tokens.
-The model backbone is pre-trained on the GitHub code dataset.
+\begin{itemize} \item \textbf{CodeBERT}: We selected CodeBERT~\citep{Feng2020} to serve as our baseline encoder.
+It is a foundational and widely adopted pre-trained model for tasks involving both natural and programming languages.
+It was trained on a large-scale corpus covering six programming languages (Python, Java, JavaScript, PHP, Ruby, and Go) and is limited to a maximum input sequence of 512 tokens.
+While C\# is not in its original training set, its proven generalization capabilities make it a robust starting point for our experiments.